morpho-org/metamorpho/README.md

 If an enabled market is considered unsafe (e.g., risk too high), the curator/owner may want to disable this market in the following way:

+- Revoke the pending cap of the market with the `revokePendingCap` function (this can also be done by the guardian).
 - Set the cap of the market to 0 with the `submitCap` function.
-- Revoke the pending cap of the market with the `revokePendingCap` function (this can also be done by the guardian).
 - Withdraw all the supply of this market with the `reallocate` function.
-If there is not enough liquidity on the market, the market should be put at the beginning of the withdraw queue (with the `updateWithdrawQueue` function).
+  If there is not enough liquidity on the market, remove the maximum available liquidity with the `reallocate` function, then put the market at the beginning of the withdraw queue (with the `updateWithdrawQueue` function).
 - Once all the supply has been removed from the market, the market can be removed from the withdraw queue with the `updateWithdrawQueue` function.

 ### An enabled market reverts

 If an enabled market starts reverting, many of the vault functions would revert as well (because of the call to `totalAssets`).
 To turn the vault back to an operating state, the market must be forced removed by the owner/curator, who should follow these steps :

+- Revoke the pending cap of the market with the `revokePendingCap` function (this can also be done by the guardian).
 - Set the cap of the market to 0 with the `submitCap` function.
-- Revoke the pending cap of the market with the `revokePendingCap` function (this can also be done by the guardian).
 - Submit a removal of the market with the `submitMarketRemoval` function.
 - Wait for the timelock to elapse
 - Once the timelock has elapsed, the market can be removed from the withdraw queue with the `updateWithdrawQueue` function.